 Determining performance from ingredient lists is often complicated because the actual contents of the product are not listed.
 Furthermore, ingredient lists do not include the concentration of each ingredient or their purity.
 This can also be problematic when troubleshooting allergic reactions.
 It is important to realize that the process of selecting shaving products is not an exact science and several factors, including glycerin content, scent and other additives can modulate performance.
 Personal preference, allergies, etc. can be important factors in the selection process.
 However, the best shave creams covered here that use this foundation rank among the best in the market and are known for their performance.

 So what is the best shaving cream?
-There are a some good shaving creams, but are also a lot of ghastly shaving creams.
+There are a some good shaving products, but are also a lot of ghastly shaving ones.
 What rises above the rest?
 Let me propose this set of criteria for determining which may be the best shaving cream for men (I guess it could be the best women’s shave cream too of course, but some of the scents may be unappealing to women):

 - Ease of applying and using under a variety of water mineral content conditions (in other words it works well with both “soft” water and “hard” water).